Super Puzzle Fighter II Turbo

 A high-definition remake version titled Super Puzzle Fighter II Turbo HD Remix, is available on Xbox 360 and PlayStation 3.
 A successor, Puzzle Fighter, was released for mobile devices in 2017.
 Super Puzzle Fighter II Turbo HD Remix was made backwards compatible on Xbox One in June 2019.
-In 2022, it was announced that Super Puzzle Fighter II Turbo will be included as a part of both the Capcom Fighting Collection and Capcom Arcade 2nd Stadium compilations on PlayStation 4, Xbox One, Nintendo Switch, and PC.
+In 2022, the game was re-released in both the Capcom Fighting Collection and Capcom Arcade 2nd Stadium compilations on Nintendo Switch, PlayStation 4, Windows and Xbox One.

 Gameplay

 Puzzle Fighter is a puzzle game which is similar to the Sega arcade game Baku Baku Animal.
 As in the Capcom arcade game Pnickies, the player controls pairs of blocks ("gems" in game parlance) that drop into a pit-like playfield (twelve blocks tall by six blocks wide, with the fourth column from the left being thirteen blocks high).
 In Puzzle Fighter, however, gems can only be eliminated by coming into contact with a Crash Gem of the same color, which eliminates all adjacent gems of that color, setting up the potential for huge chain reactions.
 When gems are eliminated, "garbage blocks" called Counter Gems drop into the opponent's playfield; these will eventually become normal gems, but only after they count down to zero.
 Most Counter Gems start at "5" and are reduced by one each time a new pair of gems is dropped on that board.
 The only way to eliminate Counter Gems before they become normal gems is to place a Crash Gem of that color nearby so it eliminates at least one normal gem.
 If this is done, all Counter Gems immediately adjacent to the Crash Gem will be taken out as well.
 Additionally, gems of the same color that form squares or rectangles (of at least two blocks tall and wide) in the pit become a giant Power Gem of that size and color; eliminating these as part of a combo increases the number of Counter Gems that would otherwise normally appear on the opponent's board.
 The only other type of piece to appear is a diamond, which eliminates all the gems—normal, Power, Counter, and Crash alike—of whichever color gem it lands on.
 (This, too, will cause Counter Gems to appear on the opponent's board.
 The diamond is supposed to create half the number of Counter Gems as a normal chain reaction.
 However, there is a bug that allows players to bypass this reduction.)
 The diamond piece appears every 25 pieces.